waferson/ca/Session 2/05-python/README.md

 pip install pip-upgrader
 ```

-If you have a requirements.txt file (in your folder):
+It will work, if you have a requirements.txt file (in your folder):

 ```
 cd Python-Projects